kapildevbehera/kapildevbehera/README.md

 - 💼 I'm open to collaborations and job opportunities in data science.
 - 📫 How to reach me: kapildevbehera14@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm an introvert
+- ⚡ Fun fact: I am afraid of snakes.

 ## Skills